fybrik/fybrik/site/docs/reference/crds.md

-BlueprintSpec defines the desired state of Blueprint, which is the runtime environment which provides the Data Scientist's application with secure and governed access to the data requested in the M4DApplication.
+BlueprintSpec defines the desired state of Blueprint, which is the runtime environment which provides the Data Scientist's application with secure and governed access to the data requested in the FybrikApplication.
 The blueprint uses an "argo like" syntax which indicates the components and the flow of data between them as steps TODO: Add an indication of the communication relationships between the components

 <table>
     <thead>